CyberGen49/CyberVideoPlayer/README.md

 * `script=url`: An external Javascript file to include when loading the page, where `url` is an absolute URL to a Javascript file
 * `noBackground`: Makes the page background transparent, so if the player is embedded at an aspect ratio not matching that of the video, the parent site's background will show through instead of just being black.
 * `noDownload`: Removes the Download context menu option
+* `noRestore`: Prevents video progress from being saved and restored

 ## Reading data from the player
 CyberVideoPlayer allows for its parent site to access some video information.
 Use the following Javascript on your site to read and save data sent from the player: